NWChemEx/Chemist/docs/source/developer/index.rst

 #######################

 Topics in this section are concerned with helping the reader understand the design of Chemist, and how to develop/contribute to the Chemist repository.
+It assumed that the reader is already familiar with :ref:`chemist_motivation`.

 .. toctree::
    :maxdepth: 2